Looking for a bed that works hard so you can sleep even harder?

 This foam and coil hybrid is shipped inside a box after being compressed.

-The polyester cover of this 11-inch mattress features an inch of gel memory foam which provides cooling and plush pressure relief.
+The cotton cover of this 11-inch mattress features an inch of gel memory foam which provides cooling and plush pressure relief.

 - The top layer contains a 2-inch TitanFlex™ designed to be responsive and to provide enhanced pressure relief.